Amnesty International Ireland

 Amnesty International Ireland (commonly known as Amnesty and AI) is the Irish branch of the international non-governmental organisation focused on human rights, Amnesty International.

+History

-One of its founding members was German Abwehr agent Helmut Clissmann.
-The current Executive Director is Colm O'Gorman.
+One of the founding members of the branch was German Abwehr agent Helmut Clissmann.
+Until June 2022, the executive director was Colm O'Gorman.
+In August 2023, Stephen Bowen became Executive Director.

 Campaigns

 Amnesty operate a number of campaigns focusing on human rights issues.

 Abortion rights

 The She is not a criminal campaign opposes the Republic of Ireland's abortion law, as according to Amnesty, "Ireland’s Constitution and abortion legislation result in violations of the fundamental human rights of women and girls.
 Ireland has one of the world’s most restrictive abortion laws.
 Women and girls cannot legally have an abortion in Ireland unless there is a risk to their life.
 And even where that is the case, access is difficult."

 The campaign was prompted in part due to criticism of Ireland's abortion laws by the UN Committee on Economic, Social and Cultural Rights (CESCR) and the Committee Against Torture.
-The CESCR has criticised what it described as Ireland’s "highly restrictive legislation on abortion and its strict interpretation thereof", and its "criminalization of abortion, including in the cases of rape and incest and of risk to the health of a pregnant woman."
+The CESCR has criticised what it described as Ireland's "highly restrictive legislation on abortion and its strict interpretation thereof", and its "criminalization of abortion, including in the cases of rape and incest and of risk to the health of a pregnant woman."
 It recommended that Ireland take all necessary steps, including a referendum on abortion, to revise its legislation on abortion.
 It also raised concerns at the impact on women and girls of the law on access to and information about abortion, and how the constitutional protection afforded to the foetus also impacted on maternity care.
-Abortion is constitutionally permitted only when a woman’s or girl’s life is at 'real and substantial risk', and carries a possible 14-year prison sentence in all other circumstances.
+Abortion is constitutionally permitted only when a woman's or girl's life is at 'real and substantial risk', and carries a possible 14-year prison sentence in all other circumstances.